apache/openwhisk-wskdeploy/docs/wskdeploy_triggerrule_trigger_bindings.md

 ```

 ### Deployment file
-Let’s create a Deployment file that is desined to be applied to the Manifest file (above) which will contain the parameter bindings (i.e., the values) for the 'meetPerson' Trigger.
+Let’s create a Deployment file that is designed to be applied to the Manifest file (above) which will contain the parameter bindings (i.e., the values) for the 'meetPerson' Trigger.

 #### _Example: Deployment file that binds parameters to the 'meetPerson' Trigger_
 ```yaml